 Skin Cancer is Most Deadly For People of Color

 Caucasians have a higher risk of developing skin cancer, which isn’t surprising considering their pale complexion.
-People of color such as Asian, African Americans, and Latinos have a low risk.
+People of color such as Asians, African Americans, and Latinos have a low risk.
 However, skin cancer is the most deadly in these racial groups.

 Childhood Exposure Increases Risk

 Who didn’t run away as a kid before their parents could lather them up with sunscreen?
 Unfortunately, one bad sunburn as a child can increase the risk of melanoma as an adult, which is the deadliest form of skin cancer.
 Make sure you protect children against UV exposure as this can really impact their skin health in adulthood.